 Rocket Stages & Rocket Engines

 Photography of spent rocket stages in orbit is in general no more difficult then capturing images of cargo spacecraft.
-With the difference that cargocraft usually are found in (very) low Earth orbit, in the region of the International Space Station, while rocket stages can be found in many different orbits and altitudes.
-Cargocraft and rocket stages can sometimes be found in each other's vicinity, when they just launched, especially when they can be observed in their first orbits around the Earth.
+With the difference that cargocraft are usually found in (very) low Earth orbit, in the region of the International Space Station, while rocket stages can be found in many different orbits and altitudes.
+Cargocraft and rocket stages can sometimes be found in each other's vicinity, when they just launched, especially if they can be observed in their first orbits around the Earth.
 In the last years, I came across some excellent occasions to observe such combinations when private space company SpaceX launched their Dragon cargoships to the ISS.
-For some reasons, the timing of launch suited perfectly for observing at my location in Western Europe, the Netherlands.
-The Dragon capsule and upper stage of the Falcon 9 rocket, together with some launch debris could be observed in the first orbit after launch in Florida, after crossing the Atlantic Ocean.
-Capturing smaller detail, such as rocket engines is a special challange but appears to be more easy then it seems.
-I succeeded in this several times.
+For different reasons, the timing of launch suited perfectly for observing from my location in Western Europe, the Netherlands.
+The Dragon capsule and upper stage of the Falcon 9 rocket, together with some launch debris could be observed in the first orbit after launching from Florida, after crossing the Atlantic Ocean.
+Capturing smaller detail, such as rocket engines is a special challenge but in practice and in some occasions, it seems very well doable.